 It may also be a good idea to take a moment to reflect on the attack while it is still fresh in your memory.
 Write down as much as you can remember from the incident.
 This could be important to establish the timeline of events, and so you don’t forget details that may become important as your case progresses.

-Step 4: Talk to a Lawyer
+Step 4: Talk to a Dog Bite Lawyer in Spokane

 - Does the attorney practice personal injury law?